Medically reviewed on April 11, 2018

 Avoid taking any other antibiotics with Targadox unless your doctor has told you to.

-Avoid exposure to sunlight or tanning beds.
-Targadox can make you sunburn more easily.
+Targadox could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Antibiotic medicines can cause diarrhea, which may be a sign of a new infection.
 If you have diarrhea that is watery or bloody, call your doctor.
 Do not use anti-diarrhea medicine unless your doctor tells you to.

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).